 Jesus Matters Most

 *Editor’s note: The current article is the work of a guest writer, Brad Merchant.
-Brad is a dear brother in the Lord and he serves as Lead Pastoral Resident at my home church, College Park Church in Indianapolis.
-Would you take a moment to visit the Brad Merchant Blog ?
-I know you will be blessed by the Christ-honoring teaching found there.
+Brad is a brother in the Lord.
+Would you take a moment to visit the Brad Merchant Blog?
+I know the Christ-honoring teaching will bless you found there.

 Jesus Matters Most: A Plea to Easily-Distracted, Always-Busy, Usually-Anxious People. -Brad Merchant